Reconciling Purchase Orders

 Amount Payable

 To total amount due for this invoice.
-Can be edited, if required.
+This can be edited, if required.

 Reconciling a Purchase Order